ABOVE CARTOON: (David Fitzsimmons, The Arizona Star)

 By Earl Ofari Hutchinson

 Earl Ofari Hutchinson is an author and political analyst.
-He is the author of the new ebook “How the Democrats Can Win in The Trump Era” (Amazon Kindle).
+His latest book is Trump and the GOP: Race Baiting to the White House (Amazon Kindle) He is a frequent MSNBC contributor.
 He is an associate editor of New America Media.
 He is a weekly co-host of the Al Sharpton Show on Radio One.
 He is the host of the weekly Hutchinson Report on KPFK 90.7 FM Los Angeles and the Pacifica Network.